 10 players who wanted out of Man Utd – & what happened next

-Manchester United are among the very few clubs in the world that don’t normally have an issue with players asking for transfers away from the club – but Paul Pogba has bucked the trend.
+Manchester United are among the very few clubs in the world that don’t normally have an issue with players asking for transfers away from the club – but Cristiano Ronaldo has bucked the trend.

-We’ve taken a look at nine other players who expressed their desire to leave the Red Devils to see if the grass can be greener after departing the club.
+We’ve taken a look at 10 players who expressed their desire to leave the Red Devils to see if the grass can be greener after departing the club.

 The defender did not make himself the most popular man among the red side of Manchester when he demanded the opportunity to join Liverpool in 2007.

 United had given Heinze permission to find a new club, but Sir Alex Ferguson insisted that he would not at any point be allowed to sign for their arch rivals.

 Both sides ended up bringing in lawyers and a Premier League arbitration panel eventually concluded that the permission to seek a new club “was unambiguous in that it envisages only an international transfer”.

 Heinze did eventually get a move that summer, but he joined Spanish giants Real Madrid, not Liverpool, where he won La Liga.